kyle-long/hackytrack/README.md

 Tags
 ----

 Anything before the first `:` is a tag.
 These are used organize tasks when using `hackyanalyze`.
 You are also able to use subtags.
-For example `MY_TAG: my task` will show up as.
+For example `MY_TAG: my task` will show up as...

     MY_TAG: <totalTime>
-        my task: <timeForThisTask
+        my task: <timeForThisTask>

 If you'd like to use a subtag, you can enter a `>` after the initial tag.
 You can enter as many as you'd like.
-For example `MY_TAG > MY_SUBTAG: my task` would show up as
+For example `MY_TAG > MY_SUBTAG: my task` would show up as...

     MY_TAG: <totalTime>
         MY_SUBTAG: <totalTimeForSubtag>